Skip to main content

 Getting StartedConnect, model, migrate, CRUD

-ModelingTags, composite PKs, soft delete, validation
+ModelingTags, composite PKs, soft delete, validation, rich types (Nullable/JSON/Array), per-column timezones

-Query BuilderFilters, scopes, joins, aggregates, streaming
+Query BuilderFilters, scopes, joins, aggregates, streaming, CTEs, window functions, set operators, locking

 Batch OperationsCreateBatch, UpsertBatch, UpdateBatch, DeleteBatch